 So, is lemon really as healthy as they say?
-As it turns out, simply smelling lemons, and lemon essential oils, can reap serious benefit.
+As it turns out, simply smelling lemons, and lemon essential oils can reap serious benefits.
 Not only is lemon the perfect blast of flavor over a pan-seared fish, but it can also be used to enhance mood, improve memory, ease nausea, and kill bacteria.
 It really does a little of everything.

 Lemon in Aromatherapy

 The use of plants, herbs, and their oils has been used therapeutically for thousands of years.
 In recent times, scientists have been delving into whether or not aromatherapy is a real thing, and the results are promising.
 Products that contain lemon have the ability to improve mood and cognitive performance, and can even aid in treating anxiety and depression.
 In fact, lemon seems to benefit the brain greatly, and for those with Alzheimer’s Disease, lemon could be invaluable.
 Documentation of the use of this fruit for memory enhancement date back centuries and lab studies have recognized ‘notable’ improved memory performance and increased ‘calmness’.